juancarlucci/energy-grid/README.md

 Normalization: Data is split into objects by ID (e.g., Post:1, Post:2) with query keys (e.g., Query.GetGridData) acting like catalog cards pointing to them.
 This avoids duplicates and speeds up access.

-In Action: Initial query data is cached, and subscription updates for id: "1" refresh the cache, keeping the UI in sync without redundant server calls.
+> Behind the Scenes: Initial query data is cached, and subscription updates for id: "1" refresh the cache, keeping the UI in sync without redundant server calls.

 ### WebSocket Server: The Local Warehouse and Press (provides both static and live data)